 There are lots of different wearables for all types of users.
 Just need to keep an eye on your daily activity levels?
-Maybe the Xiaomi Mi Band 6 will suit your needs.
+Maybe a cheap fitness tracker will suit your needs.
 But if you’re an athlete that would like something more powerful — something that can track your long runs and not skimp on the handy watch features — what are your options?
 Today, we’ll walk you through our list of the best running watches.

 If you’re a runner and need something that will accurately track your routes, has an easy-to-read screen, a built-in heart rate monitor, and GPS, this list is for you.
 Some of the options here are pricey, but that’s par for the course in this segment of wearables.

 Everybody needs something different out of their GPS running watches, so we’ve listed each model in a different category to help you choose the right device for your needs.

 - The Garmin Forerunner 745 is the best running watch you can buy.
 It strikes the perfect balance between training smarts and smartwatch features.

 - The Garmin Forerunner 55 is the best cheap running watch.
 If you’re on a tight budget, this is the watch to go for.

 - The Apple Watch Series 6 is the best smartwatch for running.
 Ultimately, it’s the best smartwatch you can buy, too, if you own an iPhone.

 - The Polar Vantage V2 is the best running watch for triathletes.
 It packs excellent training coverage for swimmers, cyclists, and runners.

 - The Coros Pace 2 is the best running watch for training.
 It packs a host of metrics tuned for runners looking to improve and lengthy battery life to boot.